-Don’t get me wrong… I love holiday goodies as much as the next girl (if not more), but there’s something about the new year that makes my body crave a reset.
-It’s a perfect time to make conscious resolutions, but having a few go-to healthy recipes in my back pocket always brings me closer to my goals.
+Don’t get me wrong, I love sweet treats as much as the next girl (if not more).
+But there’s something about this time of year that makes my body crave a reset.
+Even with the start of January long in the past, now’s the perfect time to double down on your intentions.
+And personally, in my quest to prioritize healthy meals, having a few go-to, nourishing recipes in my back pocket always brings me closer to my goals.
 Finding a balance between indulgent and wholesome choices is definitely possible, and these healthy dinner recipes for two will lead you there.

-The holiday season is without a doubt my favorite time of the year–friends and families gather to celebrate and the kitchen is never short on sweets.
+Even though it’s a few months back now, I can still say with certainty: the holiday season is my favorite time of year.
+Friends and family gathering to celebrate and the kitchen is never short on sweets.
 There’s nothing like enjoying your morning coffee with a slice of chocolate chip pumpkin bread on the side.
-I’ll be the first to admit that I’m usually thinking more about Christmas cookies, holiday cocktails, and carb-loaded breakfasts than nutrient-rich foods as the weather gets colder, but by the time the stockings are put away and we’ve rung in the new year, I can tell my body needs a break.
+I’ll be the first to admit that I’m usually thinking more about Christmas cookies, holiday cocktails, and carb-loaded breakfasts than nutrient-rich foods as the weather gets colder.
+But by the time the stockings are put away and we’ve rung in the new year, I can tell my body needs a break.

 Hero Ingredient: The 8-minute egg is the unsung hero of this BLT (BLET?) salad.
 It’s right on the line between medium-boiled and hard-boiled so that the yolk is set but doesn’t make your teeth stick together.
 It’s delicious and filling and picks up the flavors of the salad.
 That’s all.